Renk, South Sudan

-Renk is a town in South Sudan.
+Renk is a town in northern South Sudan, in Upper Nile State.

 Location

-Renk is located in Renk County, Eastern Nile State, in the northeastern part of South Sudan, close to the International border with the Republic of Sudan.
+Renk is located in the Renk County of Upper Nile State, in the Greater Upper Nile region of South Sudan, close to the International border with the Republic of Sudan.
 Its location lies approximately 970 km, by road, north of Juba, the capital and largest city in that country.
 The geographical coordinates of Renk are: Latitude: 11.8300; Longitude: 32.8000.

 Overview

-Renk is a small, but growing town, that lies on the eastern banks of the White Nile River.
-With the attainment of independence by South Sudan, on 9 July 2011, the town is poised to grow in size and economic significance, in the years to come.
+Renk is a small but growing town, that lies on the eastern banks of the White Nile River.
+With the attainment of independence by South Sudan on 9 July 2011, the town is poised to grow in size and economic significance, in the years to come.

 Climate

 Population

 In the 2008, the population of the town was about 69,079.

 Transportation

 There is one main road that goes through town.
-Towards the south it leads, after passing through several smaller towns, to the city of Malakal, in Upper Nile State, South Sudan.
+Towards the south, it leads, after passing through several smaller towns, to the city of Malakal, in Upper Nile State, South Sudan.
 Towards the north, the road leads to the twin cities of Rabak and Kosti in White Nile State, in the Republic of Sudan.
 Renk is also served by Renk Airport.